Also Effective March 18 until further notice:

 - All field trips are postponed

-There will be no student attendance from Wednesday, March 18 through at least Wednesday, April 1, 2020 in a statewide effort to mitigate the potential spread of the novel coronavirus (COVID-19).
+There will be no student attendance from Wednesday, March 18 through the end of the school year in a statewide effort to mitigate the potential spread of the novel coronavirus (COVID-19).
 This time frame follows an executive order issued by Governor Cuomo on March 16.
-Students and staff should plan on returning to school on Thursday, April 2, 2020.

 Taconic Hills will be sending breakfast and lunch to any child in our school district during class cancellation.
 On Monday, Wednesday and Friday, buses are loaded up with 2 breakfast and 2 lunch to send home for each student.
 Meals will arrive at bus stops approximately 3 hours after your child's regular pickup time.